-Group 15 - Ex-tenants moving on from an institution : Ex-tenant who relinquished their tenancy in a timely manner in return for a rehousing undertaking upon discharge from the institution.

-Group 16 (welfare preference) - Young people leaving care (on an annual quota basis): Young people leaving care, approved for move-on to a fixed annual quota of studio and one-bedroom accommodation, provided they meet the eligibility criteria set out in appendix 3.

-Group 17 (welfare preference) - Move on from supported accommodation (on an annual quota basis): People living in council-sponsored supported housing who are approved for move-on to a fixed annual quota of studio and one-bedroom accommodation.

-Group 18 (welfare preference) - Move-on from residential care: People who are ready for independent living who have been placed by the council in residential care accommodation.

-Group 19 (welfare preference) - Older residents: People who would be likely to retain their independence for longer if accommodated in a specialist housing scheme for older people (the schemes are described in section 15 below).

-Group 20 - Serving and former-members of the armed forces and reserved forces and their families: Former and serving members of the Armed Forces who apply to Harrow and who have urgent housing needs, if they fall within one or more of the statutory reasonable preference categories (set out in section 8.1 above), will be given additional preference (i.e. a higher priority band than those with reasonable preference who are not armed forces applicants).
-The relevant groups comprise:

-(i) serving members of the regular armed forces who need to move because of a serious injury, illness or disability attributable wholly or partly to their service;

-(ii) former members of the regular armed forces;

-(iii) people who recently ceased, or will cease, to be entitled to live in Minitsry of Defence accommodation following the death in service of their armed forces spouse or civil partner;

-(iv) serving or former members of the reserve forces who need to move because of a serious injury, illness or disability attributable wholly or partly to their service.
+- Group 15 Ex-tenants moving on from an institution.
+Ex-tenant who relinquished their tenancy in a timely manner in return for a re-housing undertaking upon discharge from the institution. - Group 16 (welfare preference) Young people leaving care (on an annual quota basis): Young people leaving care, approved for move-on to a fixed annual quota of studio and one-bedroom accommodation, provided they meet the eligibility criteria set out in appendix 3. - Group 17 (welfare preference) Move on from supported accommodation (on an annual quota basis): People living in council-sponsored supported housing who are approved for move-on to a fixed annual quota of studio and one-bedroom accommodation. - Group 18 (welfare preference) Move-on from residential care: People who are ready for independent living who have been placed by the council in residential care accommodation. - Group 19 (welfare preference) Older residents: People who would be likely to retain their independence for longer if accommodated in a specialist housing scheme for older people (the schemes are described in section 15 below). - Group 20 Serving and former-members of the armed forces and reserved forces and their families: Former and serving members of the Armed Forces ★ who apply to Harrow and who have urgent housing needs, if they fall within one or more of the statutory reasonable preference categories (set out in section 8.1 above), will be given additional preference (i.e. a higher priority band than those with reasonable preference who are not armed forces applicants).
+The relevant groups comprise: - (i) serving members of the regular armed forces who need to move because of a serious injury, illness or disability attributable wholly or partly to their service; - (ii) former members of the regular armed forces; - (iii) people who recently ceased, or will cease, to be entitled to live in Ministry of Defense accommodation following the death in service of their armed forces spouse or civil partner; - (iv) serving or former members of the reserve forces who need to move because of a serious injury, illness or disability attributable wholly or partly to their service.

-Institutions include prisons and mental health residential placements "former members" are defined as those who left the armed forces within 5 London Borough of Plarrow "Appendix 59 Lettings\scheme\2012v74b FINAL.doc\ 07/08/13\ page 23 of 100 band A\ "Emergency & top priority"
+[♣]Institutions include prisons and mental health residential placements ullet "former members" are defined as those who left the armed forces within 5 years of the date they make a housing application band A+ "Emergency & top priority"